lo1ol/DarkroomTimer/README.md

 1. F Stop test mode: increae testing time in stops
 2. Linear test mode: simple mode for linear testing
 3. Print mode: ability to pause printing at any time.
 It's creative mode and usefull for thoughtless printing
 4. Mask mode: for printing with accurate masks.
-Click extra btn to go to the next mask.
-Hold extra btn and turn encoder to fast travel between masks.
+Click encoder btn to go to the next mask.
+Hold encoder btn and turn encoder to fast travel between masks.
 Click start btn when set mask to play melody after printing this mask -- usefull, when you don't want to forgot to do something.
 For example, change filter.
 5. Rel mask mode: the same as mask mode, but operates with relative times: you set base time and relative times (in stops) to it.
 Notification system is disabled.
 To see real time in seconds: click on encoder during run
 6. Split grade test modes: the same as fstop and linear test modes, but allows to set base time.
 After printing base, the melody is playing to not forget change filter
 7. Split mask and rel mask modes: the same as mask and rel mask modes, but allows to set mask for two filtres (0 and 5).
 Notification system is disabled.